IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 CustomDatasetSummaryFields
 +++++++++++++++++++++++++++

-You can replace the default dataset metadata fields that are displayed above files table on the dataset page with a custom list separated by commas using the curl command below.
+You can replace the default dataset metadata fields that are displayed in dataset summary (summary is displayed after the citation and before files table on the dataset page) with a custom list separated by commas as shown in the following example:

 ``CustomDatasetSummaryFields=producer,subtitle,alternativeTitle``